Whether you are an introvert or an extrovert there are ways you can help spread the intact message, plant seeds of change and save some babies!

 Join your state's chapter of Your Whole Baby.

-If you're not ready to discuss circumcision with someone face to face, but you still want to help get the word out, consider ordering these Intact Information Cards.
-We have heard of people leaving these cards in all sorts of clever places: inside magazines at doctors' offices, inside newborn clothing at stores, inside books about pregnancy, in the pockets of maternity clothes at stores, family bathrooms, the play area at malls, coffee shops, parks, the grocery store, etc. (Send pics of your handy work to YWB via Facebook!)
+If you're not ready to discuss circumcision with someone face to face, but you still want to help get the word out, consider ordering from our wide variety of info cards.
+These “Freebie” cards are one of our favorites, because they are so discreet!
+We have heard of people leaving these cards in all sorts of clever places: inside magazines at doctors' offices, inside newborn clothing given as gifts, inside books about pregnancy, in the pockets of maternity clothes, family bathrooms, the play area at malls, coffee shops, parks, the grocery store, etc.

 You can also find a selection of print-at-home Intact Information cards here, if you prefer to print your own.